 For the creme fraiche:

-- Scrape seeds from vanilla bean and stir into creme fraiche.
+Scrape seeds from the vanilla bean and stir into creme fraiche.
 Refrigerate for a few hours to allow flavors to blend.